kazimanzurrashid/GitHubCommitDensity/README.md

-GitHubCommitDensity
+GitHub Commit Density
 ===================

-Fun Sinatra application that shows GitHub commit density in 24 hour bar chat format.
+Fun Sinatra application that shows GitHub commit density in 24 hour bar chat format for a given user.